Software-Cakes/Project-Princess-010/README.md

 ## Utilized Technologies
 * FigJam: Developing the application's UML diagram
+* Procreate: Sketching in the initial UI wireframes and designing the application's game assets
 * Figma: Designing the application's UI wireframes
-* Procreate: Sketching in the initial UI wireframes and designing the application's game assets
+* Android Studio: Serving as the application's development IDE
 * Groovy DSL and Java: Primary build configuration on Android Studio and coding language
 * Claude and Gemini: Additional assistance tool for providing coding issues elucidation (e.g., inappropriate functionality implementation and build configuration errors)